klebgenomics/Kleborate/README.md

 If you are interested in inferring capsule types from genome data, see the [Kaptive](https://github.com/katholt/Kaptive) repo.

 ## Let's get genotyping!
 Just want to get cracking with screening a bunch of _K. pneumoniae_ genome assemblies?
 Use the Kleborate.py script.
-This will detect the MLST sequence type of the strain, genotype the _ybt_ and _clb_ loci, and also check for presence/absence of the acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon).
-For convenience, we provide code for screening for acquired resistance genes (resBLAST.py) which can optionally be called when you run Kleborate.py or as a standalone script.
+This will detect the MLST sequence type of the strain, genotype the _ybt_ and _clb_ loci, determine the _wzi_ (capsule synthesis gene) allele and also check for presence/absence of the acquired siderophores salmochelin (_iro_) and aerobactin (_iuc_) loci and the hypermucoidy genes _rmpA_ and _rmpA2_ (allelic typing of these should be available soon).
+For convenience, we provide code for screening for acquired resistance genes (resBLAST.py) and quinolone-resistance determining mutations in _gyrA_ and _parC_, which can optionally be called when you run Kleborate.py or as a standalone script.

 #### Basic usage: